microsoft/Mastering-the-Marketplace/saas/README.md

 The technology stack used is C#, ASP.NET MVC, and Razor views, just to keep it simple.
 We use the [SaaS Client Library for .NET](#the-saas-client-library-for-net) to build out our landing page functionality.

-## Installing the SaaS Accelerator
+## Installing the SaaS Accelerator with the Installer

 [Video](https://youtu.be/BVZTj6fssQ8) | [PDF](./pdfs/21-Installing-the-SaaS-Accelerator.pdf)